 4. Jaga Bahadur Bohora:

 Jaga Bahadur Bohora is 15 years old and comes from the Syanda Village Development Committee.
-Now he moves from grade 8 to 9 in the Balmandir Secondary School in Simikot.
+Now he passed grade 8 and move to grade 9 in the Balmandir Secondary School in Simikot.
 Before we set up the hostel, he studied in Syanda itself up to grade 5 despite of the fact that he is partially sighted and has a lot of difficulties in the class and with his friends.
-He has attended the class in the Head Mobile Blind School for a year and has learned a lot of things such as Braille reading and writing, orientation and mobility skills etc. Recently Jaga has joined the Head Nepal Hostel in order to continue his studies.
+He has attended the class in the Head Mobile Blind School for a year and has learned a lot of things such as Braille reading and writing, orientation and mobility skills etc. In 2014 Jaga joined the Head Nepal Hostel in order to continue his studies.
 Jaga has 5 members in his family and his parents are farmers.
 He has two siblings, a younger sister and a younger brother.
 They go to the local school in Syanda.

 5. Rahul Lama: